Barcelona, Spain with a capital S

 Between sea and city, Catalonia's capital city is an ideal destination for long holidays or for a weekend away.
 Discover La Rambla, Güell Park, the Picasso Museum, Montjuïc, the Gothic Quarter…The sunny summer weather will soon lead you to the seaside and beaches to idle away the afternoon!
 Barcelona is also a great starting point to visit Catalonia.

-Vueling operates direct flights between Rennes and Barcelona all year round.
+Vueling operates direct flights between Rennes and Barcelona all year round, every day except Saturday.

 Journey time between Rennes and Barcelona: 1 hour 30 minutes